 It’s Giving Tuesday, and what better way to show your love for the ocean than through a directed donation!
-Here, we’ve rounded up some of our favourite ocean non-profits to help you find one that resonates with you!
+Here, we’ve rounded up a few of our favourite ocean non-profits to help you find one that resonates with you!

 Center for Whale Research

-Since 1976 the Center for Whale Research on San Juan Island near Victoria has been studying the southern resident killer whale population and has created a 43-year dataset on the behaviour, health and social dynamics of this critically endangered population.
-This invaluable information is needed more than ever in light of recent declines in population numbers, changes in seasonal movements and reduction in availability of their primary prey, chinook salmon.
+Since 1976 the Center for Whale Research on San Juan Island near Victoria has been studying the southern resident killer whale population.
+It has created a 45-year dataset on the behaviour, health and social dynamics of this critically endangered population.
+This information is needed more than ever in light of recent declines in population numbers, changes in seasonal movements and reduction in availability of their primary prey, chinook salmon.
 Your support will help CWR continue its work and be untiring advocates for the survival of these beloved whales.

 Sea Shepherd Conservation Society